2007 Georgia helicopter incident

-The 2007 Georgia helicopter incident refers to the accusation by Georgia that three Russian helicopters fired on the Kodori Gorge in Abkhazia on 11 March 2007.
-It was a break-away autonomous republic in north-western Georgia (at the time the Kodori Gorge was the only portion of Abkhazia still under Georgia's control).
-The attack was at the village of Chkhalta, which damaged a school, and the government headquarters of the Georgian-backed Abkhaz government-in-exile.
-Russia denied any attacks and said all its aircraft near the area were grounded over the weekend.
+On 11 March 2007, three military helicopters attacked the village of Chkhalta in Abkhazia, a breakaway republic in north-western Georgia.
+The village lies in the Kodori Gorge, at the time the only portion of Abkhazia still under Georgian control.
+Georgia accused Russia of being behind the attack, which damaged a school and the government headquarters of the Georgian-backed Abkhaz government-in-exile.
+Russia denied the accusations and said all its aircraft near the area were grounded over the weekend.

 Reactions

 Georgia

 Georgian President Mikheil Saakashvili held an emergency meeting after the alleged incident and told the Security Council that the incident created a grave situation and constituted "a very dangerous, serious and far-reaching provocation" but he stopped short of pointing the finger at Russia directly.
 He said that he didn't "want to make accusations against one particular side.
 The [Georgian] foreign minister has received instructions to contact his Russian counterpart and firmly demand that Russia react to this situation."

 On 14 March, Nikoloz Rurua, the then deputy chairman of the Georgian parliament's Committee for Defense and Security, did point the finger at Russia as he said that the helicopters came from Russian territory.
 He further said that the "helicopters, preliminarily identified as Mi-24 attack gunships, flew [into the Kodori Gorge] from Russian territory or, to be precise, from the territory of Kabardino-Balkaria.
 They made a circle above the villages of Upper Abkhazia, and as they were making a second circle they dropped about 20 unguided rockets, or so-called NURS (Russian-made unguided) rockets."
 Georgian Deputy Foreign Minister Eka Sguladze made similar allegations in remarks to foreign diplomats that day.